tapir2342/midi8/README.md

 # Linux

 Only supports X11, no Wayland.
-Requires `libxtst-dev` (or similar; for non-Debian-based distros.
+Requires `libxtst-dev` (or similar; for non-Debian-based distros).

 How to run: